Wi-Fi Radar via Over-the-Air Referencing: Bridging Wi-Fi Sensing and Bistatic Radar: CIR Representation and Reference Ambiguity Due to Free-Running Clocks

 \subsection{Reference Ambiguity Due to Free-Running Clocks}

 In \mbox{Wi-Fi} systems, where the Tx and Rx employ independent, free-running clocks, neither a common timing reference nor an absolute phase reference is available between them.
 As a result, the CIR observed at the Rx does not preserve the absolute delay reference to the transmission timing, nor does it retain a phase-coherent representation across successive observations.
-Accordingly, the observed CIR $h_\mathrm{raw}(\tau,t)$ is related to the underlying physical CIR $h(\tau,t)$ through an unknown delay offset and an unknown phase offset, and is given by
+Accordingly, the observed CIR $h_\mathrm{raw}(\tau,t)$ is related to the physical CIR $h(\tau,t)$ through an unknown delay offset and an unknown phase offset, and is given by

-where $\alpha_t$ and $\beta_t$ denote the delay offset and phase offset, respectively, which may vary across observation times $t$ \cite{Kotaru2015SIGCOMM,Vasisht2016NSDI}.
+where $\alpha_t$ and $\beta_t$ are the delay and phase offsets, respectively, which may vary across observation times $t$ \cite{Kotaru2015SIGCOMM,Vasisht2016NSDI}.
 These offsets originate from free-running clocks at the Tx and Rx, and prevent direct use of absolute delay and phase information, thereby precluding phase-coherent analysis of the doubly selective channel in practical \mbox{Wi-Fi} systems without a shared reference.
 Note that the delay offset $\alpha_t$ of the devices used in this study has been experimentally characterized in \cite{Yamamoto2025EuCAP}.

 When \eqref{eq:h_and_hraw} is viewed in the frequency domain, the resulting complex-valued CFR $H_{\mathrm{raw}}(f,t)$, where $f$ denotes the OFDM subcarrier frequency, is inherently discontinuous with respect to time $t$ due to these unknown offsets, which precludes direct temporal or spectral analysis.
 To circumvent this issue, many \mbox{Wi-Fi} sensing studies, including \cite{Wang2016UbiCompRespiration}, operate on the magnitude of the CFR, $|H_{\mathrm{raw}}(f,t)|$.
-Taking the magnitude effectively removes these unknown offsets, yielding an apparently smooth time series that is amenable to spectral analysis.
+Taking the magnitude removes these unknown offsets, yielding a smooth time series that is amenable to spectral analysis.
 This convenience, however, comes at the cost of discarding the phase evolution associated with wave propagation, thereby precluding any phase-coherent interpretation of propagation delay or Doppler frequency.

 In contrast, in bistatic radar systems where a reference signal is available, a phase-coherent CIR \(h(\tau,t)\) can be recovered.
 This temporal continuity enables the use of the Fourier-transform duality between $h(\tau,t)$ and physically interpretable delay--Doppler representations \cite{Bello1963,Molisch2023}.